Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization on Eliminating Effects of Difficult Examples

 \end{corollary}

-Corollary \ref{thm::boundremove} shows that when the difficult-to-learn examples are removed, the linear probing error bound has the same form as the case where no difficult-to-learn examples are present (Theorem \ref{thm::boundwo}), but with $n$ replaced by $n-n_d$.
-Compared with the case without removing difficult-to-learn examples (Theorem \ref{thm::boundwh}), the bound in \eqref{eq::boundremove} is smaller than that in \eqref{eq::boundwh} when $\gamma-\beta > \frac{n_d(1-\alpha)(\alpha+r\gamma)}{r[(1-\alpha)+(n-n_d)(\alpha+r\beta)]}$.
-This indicates that removing difficult-to-learn examples enhances the error bound when these samples are significantly harder than the easy ones (i.e., large $\gamma-\beta$) or when the number of difficult-to-learn samples is small (i.e., small $n_d$).
+Corollary \ref{thm::boundremove} shows that when the difficult examples are removed, the linear probing error bound has the same form as the case where no difficult examples are present (Theorem \ref{thm::boundwo}), but with $n$ replaced by $n-n_d$.
+Compared with the case without removing difficult examples (Theorem \ref{thm::boundwh}), the bound in \eqref{eq::boundremove} is smaller than that in \eqref{eq::boundwh} when $\gamma-\beta > \frac{n_d(1-\alpha)(\alpha+r\gamma)}{r[(1-\alpha)+(n-n_d)(\alpha+r\beta)]}$.
+This indicates that removing difficult examples enhances the error bound when these samples are significantly harder than the easy ones (i.e., large $\gamma-\beta$) or when the number of difficult samples is small (i.e., small $n_d$).